Where can a parent get a copy of the NutriSTEP® questionnaires? Are the NutriSTEP® questionnaires available in print form?

 Generally, most parents are relieved or reassured with the results while others may feel motivated to improve areas of concern.
 A screen administrator needs the skills and training to understand and deal with parental concerns as well as be comfortable with identifying what resources may be useful to the parent.

-- What do the screening administrators do with the NutriSTEP® questionnaires once they are complete?
-Do parents keep teh questionnaire(s)?
+What do the screening administrators do with the NutriSTEP® questionnaires once they are complete?
+Do parents keep the questionnaire(s)?
 Do they file or shred the questionnaire(s)?

 The practice will be determined by the screening agencies and their privacy policies as well as their purpose for screening.
 Some agencies may be gathering nutrition data for surveillance, program planning and evaluation and/or as a screening and referral service to parents.